 The study includes similar data for commercial, industrial, and irrigation customer-generators with 12 months of data in 2021.
 However, these customer-generators with legacy systems have a different interconnection configuration than residential and small general customers.
 Legacy systems have a two-meter interconnection and non-legacy systems have a single-meter interconnection.
 The additional meter for these legacy systems separately meters generation and consumption.
 As a result, a similar analysis for Net Billing with a real-time interval would measure all generation as exports.
-For this reason, the study did not consider the same analysis but the data for these customers is made available in Appendix 3.4.
+For this reason, the study did not consider the same analysis as conducted for existing Schedule 6 and Schedule 8 single-meter customers.